Holby City episode 1102: Background

 On 2 June 2021, it was announced that the BBC had decided to cancel Holby City at the end of its twenty-third series.
 It was confirmed that the final episode would be broadcast in March 2022.
 A statement issued via the show's social media accounts detailed that the BBC had decided to end the show to create more diverse productions across the United Kingdom.
 The statement explained it was "to better reflect, represent and serve all parts of the country."
 The BBC added their intention to "reshape" their "drama slate" without Holby City on their broadcasting schedule.
 Director of BBC Drama Piers Wenger explained that it was "an incredibly difficult decision that took time to come to."
 Despite this, the BBC made a commitment to work with the Holby City production team to ensure that the show ended "on a high".
 The production team also promised that the show would receive the "send-off it deserves".

 Fans of the show launched a Change.org petition to save Holby City, with it reaching over 30,000 signatures in the immediate weeks following the cancellation, and 43,700 by December 2021.
 The BBC decided to end the show regardless of the petition.
-It was confirmed on 2 March 2022 that the final episode would be premiere on 29 March 2022.
+It was confirmed on 2 March 2022 that the final episode would premiere on 29 March 2022.